ignacio-chiazzo/ruby-minitest-analyzer/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Application's Gemfile:

 ```ruby
 gem 'ruby_minitest_analyzer'